 Patiño is the senior vice president and general manager of Univision Local Media Los Angeles (formerly known as Univision Television Group (UTG)), at Univision Communications Inc, the leading media company serving Hispanic America.
 Univision Local Media owns and/or operates 128 local television and radio stations in major U.S. Hispanic markets and Puerto Rico.
 Mr. Patiño is responsible for the day-to-day management of station operations, sales, news, marketing and promotions for in Los Angeles

 Ramirez has a wealth of experience in digital video production and distribution, as well as localizing content.
-He establishes and maintains partnerships with distributors and vendors for Netflix and has served as a digital content specialist for the Global Indies and Latin America.
+Previous to working for Peacock Originals, he established and maintained partnerships with distributors and vendors for Netflix and has served as a digital content specialist for the Global Indies and Latin America.
 Before joining Netflix in 2012, Ramirez was a manager and home entertainment associate producer for VIZ Media and a video production coordinator for LiveNote.
 Ramirez earned a Bachelor’s Degree in Broadcast & Electronic Communications Arts from San Francisco State University.

 Robinson is the Director of Education Programs for the Television Academy Foundation.
 In this capacity, she oversees the Foundation’s highly rated summer Student Internship Program, the annual Faculty Seminar, the Mister Rogers Memorial Scholarship Program, the Visiting Professionals speaker program and Alumni engagement.
 Nancy is also responsible for educational outreach and creating alliances with colleges/universities nationwide.
 Nancy is a graduate of UC San Diego with a Bachelor’s degree in Visual Arts/Media Production.